alkemyTech/OT184-server/README.md

 #### singIn(username, password)

-allows the user to login if he is previously registered
+allows the user to login if he is previously registered, note that the password in the database must be encrypted

 ## Screenshots